tvaneerd/isocpp/observer_ptr.md

 - it involves unnecessary atomic increment/decrement - Photoshop, for example, changed all functions like this to instead take `shared_ptr<Foo> const & foo`, to avoid the atomic ops.
 Effective, but convoluted for a pointer.

 `observer_ptr<Foo>` is a drop-in replacement for these functions. (`Foo *` is a replacement that has other issues as mentioned elsewhere, and also requires updating all call-sites, whereas `observer_ptr` does not require changes to callsites.)

+I feel it will be easier to teach/train/convince/remind developers to use `observer_ptr` here than `T *` as `observer_ptr` is basically "made to order" for this usecase, and doesn't require extra thought.

 ### 6. `observer_ptr` is a post-modern tool for **_transitioning a codebase_** to more modern C++.